-- The Roswell Park Cancer Institute and Daemen College Master’s in Cytotechnology Program will promote scholarly activity as part of the mission of Roswell Park Cancer Institute, Daemen College, and affiliate institutions.
+- Roswell Park Comprehensive Cancer Center and Daemen College Master’s in Cytotechnology Program will promote scholarly activity as part of the mission of Roswell Park Comprehensive Cancer Center, Daemen College, and affiliate institutions.

 - Impart graduates with the research skills needed to be able to contribute to the growing body of knowledge in cytopathology and assist in the advancement of the profession.

 - Contribute to the professional body of knowledge through research, publications, and presentations.

 - The Roswell Park Comprehensive Cancer Center and Daemen College Master’s in Cytotechnology Program will maintain a distinguished, respected and productive faculty.

 - Explore all opportunities for professional growth.

 - Encourage and support active participation in professional organizations.

 - Provide the resources necessary to increase faculty productivity and development.

 - Explore opportunities for faculty practice, consulting and grants.

 - The Master’s in Cytotechnology Program will maintain and offer public and professional community service to demonstrate the value of the teaching, research and patient care activities by providing appropriate outreach services.